 I recall his saying that anyone who asked for a [private letter ruling] other than to resolve a dispute should be “shot” — Byrle was very opinionated!
 I also loved his courage to tackle tough issues such as whether a partnership recognizes gain when distributing an in-kind asset subject to liabilities in excess of basis and how the tracing rule applies for purposes of [IRC Sec.]
 642(c).
 I keep Byrle’s book on taxation of trusts at my desk and refer to it always.
 It is wonderful.

 — Ellen Harrison, J.D., ABA RPPTL Section and ACTEC liaison to the AICPA Trust, Estate, and Gift Tax Technical Resource Panel.

 We appreciate all that Byrle Abbin did for the AICPA and are glad that he offered his talents and wisdom to many practitioners and was part of the AICPA.
 He contributed a great deal to our efforts.
 We will miss Byrle.
-We know that his wife, Lily, daughter, Lisa, son, Marc, and granddaughter, Susanne Kramer, will miss him, too.
+We know that his wife, Lily, daughter, Lisa, son, Marc, and granddaughter, Suzanne Kramer, will miss him, too.

 — Eileen Reichenberg Sherr, CPA, CGMA, M.T., senior manager–AICPA Tax Policy & Advocacy and AICPA Liaison to the Trust, Estate, and Gift Tax Technical Resource Panel and its task forces.